We have tried to keep the rules to a minimum but to help make this a fun and safe event we have a few..

 No late entries will be accepted.
 The Organisation reserves the right to refuse any entry.

 This is a team challenge not a challenge or a relay.
 Good times will favour well trained and organised teams that plan their stops and drafting tactics.
-This will be a two-day event and teams must have at least one first aider on the water plus virtual or actual ground crew who know where they are at all times and communicate with the Challenge Director.
 Participants will not be disqualified if a team member drops out.
 If a team member does drop out your team will not be able to continue until your paddler is designated safe by the challenge safety crew (failure to comply with this rule will result in instant disqualification).

 At The Start